Summary: There are a ton of Google Analytics features, but if you’re just starting out, it pays to use the most important ones first.

 Think through a few groups of people that you’d want to drill down to.
 Here are a few groups you can start with:

-We have written about advanced segments before, and you can reference that article if you need a few more ideas about what to build.
+We have written about Google Analytics advanced segments before, and you can reference that article if you need a few more ideas about what to build.

 2. Custom Alerts

-Custom Alerts notify you when something changes about your website even when you’re not actively using Google Analytics.
+Google Analytics Custom Alerts notify you when something changes about your website even when you’re not actively using GA.

 There are a few reasons you’d want to set this up.
 Here are the most common ones: